The 2023 All Graduates Interpreting and Translating Language Services Medal was awarded to Ngạc Thủy Han Do.

 How Poor Health Literacy Impacts Outcomes

 When patients have poor health literacy, it significantly impacts their health outcomes and the healthcare system.
-Studies show that those with inadequate health literacy have higher rates of hospitalization and disease and lower life expectancy.
+Studies show that those with inadequate health literacy have higher rates of hospitalisation and disease and lower life expectancy.

 As a patient, not fully understanding health information makes it difficult to properly manage chronic conditions or follow treatment plans.
 This often leads to poor self-care and health choices.
 For the healthcare system, it burdens emergency departments and increases costs.
 According to research, emergency room visits can cost 4 to 14 times more than seeing a primary care doctor.